-“The superb cabaret/jazz singer and her ace piano accompanist (Roy) specialize in unearthing lesser-known tunes from the Great American Songbook, bringing forgotten gems to light with lyrical acuity and melodic finesse.” —The Boston Globe, March 2013
+“The superb cabaret/jazz singer and her ace piano accompanist (Roy) specialize in unearthing lesser-known tunes from the Great American Songbook, bringing forgotten gems to light with lyrical acuity and melodic finesse.” —The Boston Globe

 Shepley gets a kick out of the witty and wisdom-filled lyrics from the 1920s, ’30s and ’40s.
 Here are some she adores:

 “I’m like a book, covered up with dust, wish I was a hunk of pie with plenty of crust, I gotta get myself somebody to love”

 She and her musical partner/pianist Ron Roy, specialize in little-known tunes from this era, and they perform these gems and well-loved standards in venues throughout New England and in New York City.
 They were the first U.S. musicians to record an album of lyricist Fran Landesman’s collaborations with Simon Wallace.
-Their second album, “Don’t Bother to Knock,” is due for release this fall.
+Their second album, “Don’t Bother to Knock,” is due for release September 30th.